We first published this alert in May 2020 and we’re updating it from time to time with more questions and developments.

 On this basis, it seems likely that temperature checks would only be able to be used on staff who cannot feasibly work from home, where the nature of the work that they undertake means that being in close proximity to others cannot be avoided and if one person is infected there is a high risk of them infecting many more people.

-This issue of proportionality was also explored in the slightly different context of biometric fingerprinting by the Dutch DPA, which fined a company €725,000 in April for unlawfully processing fingerprints of its employees for attendance and time registration purposes.
+This issue of proportionality was also explored in the slightly different context of biometric fingerprinting by the AP in The Netherlands, which fined a company €725,000 in April 2020 for unlawfully processing fingerprints of its employees for attendance and time registration purposes.

 What about other more detailed COVID-19 diagnostic testing?